x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 - Transport chipping (too many recipients on the message).

->>>b.
-Internal and External recipients exist on the same message – two forks are created for spam/phishing purposes (one in which internal recipients exist, and one in which external recipients exist).
+- Internal and external recipients exist on the same message – two forks are created for spam/phishing purposes (one in which internal recipients exist, and one in which external recipients exist).

 >>>c.
 Any future needs where cloud needs to fork the message.